 Children & Youth with Special Health Care Needs and Connecticut's Medical Home Initiative

 Children & Youth with Special Health Care Needs (CYSHCN) are those who have or are at increased risk for a chronic physical, developmental, behavioral or emotional condition and require health and related services beyond that required for children in general.
-The U.S. Department of Health & Human Services estimates there are approximately 139,453 CYSHCN in Connecticut.
+In 2018, Data Resource Center for Child & Adolescent Health estimated that there were approximately 138,665 CYSHCN in Connecticut.

 The Child Development Infoline (CDI) For more information on the Connecticut Medical Home Initiative for Children and Youth with Special Health Care Needs (CYSHCN) or to speak to a CDI care coordinator call CDI toll free at: 1-800-505-7000.